Table of Contents

 Pros

-- With a recommended 1/3 of a cup used for each time you smoke, you will have enough pellets for 60 smoking events.
+- With a recommended 1/3 of a cup used each time you smoke, you will have enough pellets for 60 smoking events.

 - If you are only interested in one or two flavors, it may be more cost-effective to order only those flavors instead of this variety pack.